processone/docker-ejabberd/ecs/README.md

-## ejabberd Community Edition - Base
+## ejabberd Community Server - Base

 This ejabberd Docker image allows you to run a single node ejabberd instance in a Docker container.